Purav-git/CodSoft/README.md

 ## 3. Rock Paper Scissors Game

 **Description:**
 A single-player game where you choose rock, paper, or scissors and compete against the computer.
 The app determines the winner based on classic rules and keeps score.
+Tasks are stored in a file (`Task-3.py`)

 **Features:**
 - Play against the computer